SunnySuite/Sunny.jl/docs/src/internals.md

 ```

-## Handling `Interaction`s
+## Handling Interactions

 Interactions exist at two levels:

-1. The types that the user create and interface with (living in `Interactions.jl`)
+1. The types that the user creates and interfaces with (subtypes of `AbstractInteraction` and
+    living in `Interactions.jl`).
-2. The types that this gets converted behind the scenes upon creating a `SpinSystem`
+2. The types that these get converted to behind the scenes upon creating a `SpinSystem`
-    (which are scattered throughout the codebase).
+    (subtypes of `AbstractInteractionCPU`, and which are scattered throughout the codebase).

-To define a new type of `Interaction` which can appear in a Hamiltonian,
+To define a new type of interaction which can appear in a Hamiltonian,
 one must provide both of these types (which may be the same!), a way to convert from
 the first to the second, and a collection of functionalities on the second
 needed for various simulation tasks.
 We provide the list of required steps below, and for
 explicit examples see the core interactions defined across `src/Interactions.jl`
 and `src/PairInteractions.jl`.

-**(1)** Define a new struct which is a subtype of `Interaction`.
+**(1)** Define a new struct which is a subtype of `AbstractInteraction`.
 This is the user-facing
          type, which should be the minimal specification needed to specify the
          interaction.
 As much as possible, instances of this type should be agnostic to
          the final crystal geometry they'll be placed on.
 We'll refer to this type